OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-01/README.md

 ## Add another server

-We can also do something more complex, like increasing the number of servers.
+We can also do something more dramatic, like increasing the number of servers.

 ```terraform
 resource "aws_instance" "my_server" {